This article was originally published on October 20, 2022. It was last updated on November 16, 2023.

 As a top-tier SaaS vendor, Syndio provides outstanding security that includes replication, backup, disaster recovery planning, data encryption in transit (TLS 1.2+) and at rest (AES-256+), advanced threat detection, and more — a higher level of security than most companies are able to provide in-house.

 A key level of protection to look for when choosing software is trusted industry third-party audits and certifications, relied on by leading software providers.
 These include SOC 2 Type II audits, governed by The American Institute of Certified Public Accountants (AICPA), which take 3-13 months to complete, depending on the type of audit, and are valid for a year.
 Another trusted certification is ISO 27001, developed by the ISO (International Organization for Standardization) and IEC (International Electrotechnical Commission), which takes between 12 to 18 months to complete and is valid for three years with surveillance audits annually.

-Syndio is SOC 2 Type II audited.
+September 2023 update: Syndio is SOC 2 Type II and ISO 27001 2022 certified.
 The report attesting to the independent verification of our compliance with these global standards is available in our Trust Center.
-Syndio is also currently undergoing certification for ISO 27001; when completed, this report will also be available in the Trust Center.

 These audits are designed to test and certify that information security controls — both technical and administrative — for managing information security risks are in place and appropriately followed by the solutions provider.
 Below we dive more deeply into different elements of security controls.